JuliaOpt/MathProgBase.jl/doc/conic.rst

     If the solve was successful, returns the optimal dual solution vector :math:`y`.

+.. function:: supportedcones(m::AbstractMathProgSolver)

+    Returns a list of cones supported by the solver.

 The solution vector, optimal objective value, termination status, etc. should be accessible from the standard methods, e.g., ``getsolution``, ``getobjval``, ``status``, respectively.